Tommy Little (comedian): Career

 In 2013, Little performed at the Melbourne International Comedy Festival and appeared at the festival's Gala show, which showcases five-minute sets of dozens of comedians.
-In early 2014, he returned to the Melbourne International Comedy Festival with a new show, "Ass Gangster", in 2019 with his show "Self Diagnosed Genius" and in 2021 "I'll See Myself Out".
+In early 2014, he returned to the Melbourne International Comedy Festival with a new show, "Ass Gangster", in 2019 with his show "Self Diagnosed Genius" and in 2021 with "I'll See Myself Out".

 Little has also performed live on Foxtel.

 Television

 Little has appeared on Melbourne International Comedy Festival, Celebrity Name Game, Studio 10, The Project and Hughesy, We Have a Problem.

-In 2008, Little began writing for Channel 31's talk show, Studio A hosted by Dave Thornton and produced by RMITV.
+In 2008, Little began writing for Channel 31's talk show, Studio A, hosted by Dave Thornton and produced by RMITV.
 By 2010, he was promoted to host.
 After the sixth season of Studio A, RMITV management stated in a press release that they would be making changes to their Flagship Production in 2012 and announced that a new program, Live on Bowen, would be the show's successor.

 In 2012, Little appeared at the Warehouse Comedy Festival, which converts an old warehouse into a pop-up comedy venue and films one-hour shows for viewing on the ABC.